primus/primus/CONTRIBUTING.md

 When working with the code try to the following rule that The Boy Scouts have:

-> "Always leave the campground cleaner than you found it."
+> Always leave the campground cleaner than you found it.

 If you find a mess on the ground, you clean it up regardless of who might have made the mess.
 You intentionally improve the environment for the next group of